John D. Larkin: Early life

-Larkin was born in Buffalo to parents who emigrated from England to the United States in 1832.
-He attended public schools in Buffalo during his childhood and began working at the age of 12 at Western Union as a telegraph messenger.
-In 1862, he began work in the soap manufactory of Justice Weller, his sister Mary's husband.
+Larkin was born in Buffalo, New York to Levi Henry Larkin and his wife Mary Ann Durrant.
+Levi emigrated from England to Buffalo in 1834; and Mary Ann from England to Ontario, Canada in 1831.
+John attended public schools in Buffalo during his childhood and began working at the age of 12 at Western Union as a telegraph messenger.
+In 1862, he began work in the soap manufactory of Justus F. Weller, his sister Mary's husband.
 For the next eight years he worked for Weller in Buffalo, learning the business.
 From courses at Bryant and Stratton he took in 1865, he learned business bookkeeping and when Weller moved to Chicago in 1870, Larkin went with him.
 He was admitted to the partnership of J. Weller & Co. the next year.
 While in Chicago, Weller introduced Larkin to Frances Hubbard whom Larkin married in 1874 at her parents' home in Hudson, Illinois.